FormidableLabs/victory-native-xl/website/docs/bar/bar.md

 # `Bar` (Component)

-The `Bar` component takes a `PointsArray` prop, a `ChartBounds` object, as well as some options for styling/animating, and returns a Skia `Path` element to draw the line chart.
+The `Bar` component takes a `PointsArray` prop, a `ChartBounds` object, as well as some options for styling/animating, and returns a Skia `Path` element to draw the bar chart.

 ## Example